 - Disable User Feed

-- DISABLED: This determines whether a users' account is disabled (=1) or enabled (=0).
+- DISABLE: This determines whether a users' account is disabled (=1) or enabled (=0).
 A user must be disabled to later be completely removed from the system.

 - Mark Course For Deletion Feed